Account Planner, Advertising Salary

 Popular Skills for Account Planner, Advertising

-Job skills reported by Advertising Account Planners are limited.
+Advertising Account Planners typically list a handful of skills they use on the job.
 Those who have experience with Strategic Marketing, Client Interaction, and Market Research can expect to be compensated well for these skills.
-Skills that pay less than market rate include Market Research.
-For most people, competency in Market Research indicates knowledge of Client Interaction.
+Skills that are correlated to lower pay, on the other hand, include Market Research.
+Most people experienced in Market Research also know Client Interaction.

 Related Job Salaries